codeurjc-students/2019-LicenseManager/docs/INSTALLATION_GUIDE.md

 ---
 1. Open your Shell and go to the docker folder of the project.
 2. Run `docker-compose up`.
-The application backend will be running on port 80 (image = licensoft-http) under HTTP or on port 8443 (image = licensoft) under HTTPS.
+The application backend will be running on port 80 (image = -http) under HTTP or on port 8443 (image = licensoft-https) under HTTPS.